-GEOG-010 - Introduction to Physical Units: 3 Geography
+GEOG-010 - Introduction to Physical Geography

-This course is an investigation of our relationship to the physical environment (atmosphere, weathered climate, water, landforms, soils, and biosphere) and their reciprocal relationships.
+This course is an investigation of our relationship to his physical environment (atmosphere, weathered climate, water, landforms, soils, and biosphere) and their reciprocal relationships.
 Spatial location is emphasized.
 Maps, globes, and atlases are used.
 Field trips may be required.